-Pre-Req: Student must have earned a "B"

-or better in Photography 1 (745)

-Students will continue to develop technical skill with digital SLR cameras and computer software to manipulate and refine images.
-The curriculum for this course includes the inventive use of light and photographic equipment to create art telling complex stories.
-With an emphasis on production, this course is designed to develop higher-level thinking, art-related technology skills, art criticism, art history, and aesthetics.
-Students will express themselves through the themes of studio work, self-portrait, time exposure, and conceptual, narrative, documentary and photojournalism photography.
+Course: 746 Credit: 1/2 Duration: Semester Grades: 9-12 Pre-Req: Student must have earned a "B" or better in Photography 1(745) Fee: \$20 Students will continue to develop and experiment with digital SLR cameras and computer software to manipulate, edit and refine images.
+The curriculum for this course includes the advanced use of studio lighting and photographic equipment.
+With an emphasis on production, this course is designed to develop higher-level thinking, art- related technology skills, art criticism, art history, and aesthetics.
+Students will express themselves through the themes of studio work, self-portrait, time exposure, and conceptual, narrative, documentary, and photojournalism photography.
 Students will analyze and critique photographs, discuss aesthetic issues, and relate historical styles in photography to their own work and that of other photographers.